 We assess our market risks based on changes in interest and foreign currency exchange rates utilizing a sensitivity analysis that measures the potential impact in earnings, fair values and cash flows based on a hypothetical 10% change (increase and decrease) in interest and foreign currency exchange rates.
-We used June 30, 2016 market rates to perform a sensitivity analysis separately for each of our market risk exposures.
+We used September 30, 2016 market rates to perform a sensitivity analysis separately for each of our market risk exposures.
 The estimates assume instantaneous, parallel shifts in interest rate yield curves and exchange rates.
-We have determined, through such analyses, that the impact of a 10% change in interest and foreign currency exchange rates and its effect on our prices, earnings, fair values and cash flows would not be material.
+We have determined, through such analyses, that a hypothetical 10% change in foreign currency exchange rates would have resulted in approximately a \$7 million increase or decrease to the fair value of our outstanding forward foreign currency exchange contracts, which would generally be offset by an opposite effect on the underlying exposure being economically hedged.